-Memos in the Requests for Comments (RFC) document series contain technical and organizational notes about the Internet.
+RFC documents contain technical specifications and organizational notes for the Internet.

 The global coordination of the DNS Root, IP addressing, and other Internet protocol resources is performed as the Internet Assigned Numbers Authority (IANA) functions.

-The process of creating an Internet Standard is straightforward: a specification undergoes a period of development and several iterations of review by the Internet community and revision based upon experience.
+The process of creating a standard is straightforward: a specification undergoes a period of development and several iterations of review by the Internet community and revision based upon experience.

 Internet-Drafts that have successfully completed the IETF review process are submitted to the RFC Editor for publication.